 Check phase rotation and identify each phase conductor of each feeder.

 Check each feeder for continuity, short circuits and grounds.
-Ensure resistance to ground of circuits is not less than [50] mega-ohms.
+Ensure resistance to ground of circuits is not less than 50 mega-ohms.

 Pre-acceptance tests

-After installing cable and terminating, perform the insulation resistance test with [1000] V megger on each phase conductor.
+After installing cable and terminating, perform the insulation resistance test with 1000 V megger on each phase conductor.

 Check insulation resistance after each termination to ensure that the cable system is ready for acceptance testing.